 - fishing - for details of angling within Burgess Park

-- The BMX Track London - 400 metre BMX National Standard track open daily until 9pm (all welcome subject to an initial induction)
+- The BMX Track London - 400 metres BMX National Standard track is open daily until 9pm (all welcome subject to an initial induction)

 About the park

 At 56 hectares, Burgess Park is Southwark's largest park.
 The park stretches from Camberwell and Walworth in the west to Peckham and the Old Kent Road in the east.

 Burgess Park is a young park, built between the 1950s and 1980s.
 It was developed as a result of the Abercrombie Plan for open spaces in 1943.
 The area was once home to factories, densely populated streets and the Surrey Canal before it was badly bombed during World War II.